Eagle Rock, Los Angeles: Demographics

 The neighborhood was considered "highly diverse" ethnically within Los Angeles, with a relatively high percentage of Asian people.
 The breakdown was Latinos, 40.3%; whites, 29.8%; Asians, 23.9%; blacks, 1.8%; and others, 4.1%.
 The Philippines (35.1%) and Mexico (25.1%) were the most common places of birth for the 38.5% of the residents who were born abroad—an average figure for Los Angeles.

 The median yearly household income in 2008 dollars was $67,253, considered high for the city.
 The neighborhood's income levels, like its ethnic composition, can still be marked by notable diversity, but typically ranges from lower-middle to upper-middle class.
 Renters occupied 43.9% of the housing stock, and house- or apartment-owners held 56.1%.
 The average household size of 2.8 people was considered normal for Los Angeles.

 Thirty percent of Eagle Rock residents aged 25 and older had earned a four-year degree by 2000, an average percentage for the city.

 Geography

-Eagle Rock is bordered by the City of Glendale on the north and west, Highland Park on the southeast, Glassell Park on the southwest and the cities of Pasadena and South Pasadena on the east.
+Eagle Rock is bordered by Glendale on the north and west, Highland Park on the southeast, Glassell Park on the southwest, and Pasadena on the east.
 Major thoroughfares include Eagle Rock Boulevard and Colorado Boulevard, with Figueroa Street along the eastern boundary.
 The Glendale and Ventura freeways run along the district's western and northern edges, respectively.